 Gold not just has lower expected returns than a productive investment like stocks, it is also more volatile.
 This means that the value of gold fluctuates significantly.
 Good investments compensate you for taking on additional risk through a higher return.
 That's not the case for gold.
 You get high volatility, yet also a low return.

 Rather than picking individual stocks such as Amazon or Microsoft, index funds are a way to buy the whole market, across all sectors and regions of the world.
 The most famous index is the S&P 500, which contains the 500 biggest American companies.
-Large companies such as Apple, Alphabet or Tesla are represented in the S&P 500.
+Rather than only gold mining companies, stocks from all industries are in the index.
+For instance, large companies such as Apple, Alphabet or Tesla are represented in the S&P 500.
 This is offered to investors through an instrument called an ETF.
 Essentially you own a small portion of thousands of companies throughout the world.
 Instead of betting on a particular company, you are placing a bet on the global economy.
-Your investments are diversified, have a lower risk and a more consistent return than when picking stocks individually or putting your money into one asset which is gold.
+Your investments are diversified, have a lower risk and a more consistent return.

 For example, you can invest in a BEL 20 ETF and benefit from the performance of all the largest Belgian stocks.
 Or, you can invest in a global index like the MSCI World, which consists of hundreds of stocks from many different countries.
 This diversification is a big benefit of ETFs.
 You're not putting all your eggs into one cryptocurrency like Bitcoin.